-In general, the Commission considers evidence over the period for which the current plan was in place (generally 10 years), including any new information generated during the life of the plan that may be relevant for improving outcomes.
-However, evidence before plan implementation may be examined where appropriate - for instance to assess the impact of implementing the plan.
-The Commission also considers risks and pressures on the plan area when assessing the likelihood that the plan will support intended outcomes in the coming decade (during the term of a replacement plan).
+In general, the Commission considers evidence from the life of the plan (generally 10 years), including any new information generated during that period that may be relevant for improving outcomes.
+Where available and appropriate, evidence from before plan implementation may be examined - for instance, to assess the impact of implementing the plan.
+The Commission also considers evidence of future projections to determine material risks and pressures on the plan area when assessing the likelihood that the plan will support intended outcomes in the coming decade including future impacts of climate change (during the term of a replacement plan).